 Description: Abusers are increasingly exploiting digital technologies in the course of intimate partner violence.
 In partnership with the New York City Mayor's Office to Combat Domestic Violence, we have conducted qualitative studies of the IPV ecosystem in NYC to help understand how technology arises in abuse situations.
 We also have explored the spyware as used in intimate partner violence, surfacing the wide variety of apps that can be used as spyware by abusers.
 Google has already made changes to their policies as a result of our work, and we are working with Google and Symantec on the tricky challenges that "dual-use" apps represent.

-Papers: USENIX Security 2015, Oakland 2016, CCS 2017, Oakland 2019, CCS 2019
+Papers: USENIX Security 2015, Oakland 2016, CCS 2017, Oakland 2019, CCS 2019 Eurocrypt 2022 USENIX Security 2022 USENIX Security 2022 USENIX Security 2023 USENIX Security 2023

 Media coverage: Technology Review - Threatpost - Slashdot

-Papers: USENIX Security 2014, CCS 2015
+Papers: USENIX Security 2014, CCS 2015, USENIX Security 2016, CCS 2017

-Awards: Best Paper Award for USENIX Security 2014 paper.
+Awards: USENIX Security 2014 Best Paper Award

 Papers: Eurocrypt 2014, Oakland 2015